 The not so savory populace includes Arawn, the menacing and seldom seen, dark-lord of Prydain; Achren, the wicked enchantress who once held Eilonwy captive; the Cauldron-Born — “un-dead” men, who comprise Arawn’s menacing army; and the Gwythaints — predatory birds, who terrorize our heroes.

-Later in the tale, we meet the other good guys: the mature Gwydion, Prince of Don, is humble, valiant and wise — a warrior-prince who rallies Taran and his companions to battle against the dark-lord; and Adaon (the troubled son of Taliesin, Chief Bard of Prydain) is a young man who makes a great, if concerning, sacrifice.
+Later in the tale, we meet the other good guys: the mature Gwydion, Prince of Don, is humble, valiant and wise — a warrior-prince who rallies Taran and his companions to battle against the dark-lord; Prince Ellidyr, a young and troubled man who makes a great, if concerning, sacrifice; and Taliesin’s son, Adaon, a man of peace.
 Our heroes grow in wisdom and character, and face the villains for the last time, in a costly final battle that completes the saga in The High King.
 Throughout, Taran learns what really constitutes nobility and honor, and makes important choices based on what he has learned on his journey.